Understanding Appendicitis Symptoms: What You Need to Know

 Causes of Appendicitis

 While the exact cause of appendicitis isn’t always straightforward, most cases occur due to a blockage in the appendix.
+Chronic appendicitis, characterized by milder, intermittent inflammation of the appendix, can be more challenging to diagnose.
 This blockage is often caused by small, hardened stool, also known as fecaliths.
 Other less common causes include infections or tumors that can obstruct the appendix.

 Common Causes: